tiy-curtissimo/201705-fullstack/front-end_with_angular_1/css_organizational_philosophies.md

   An overview and links to resources regarding BEM and SMACSS.
 ---

+# Some Extra information (You won't be tested on it.
+Here.)

 In an execution environment like the browser where styling rules can easily conflict in a large application, guidelines for declaring CSS rules based on selectors of tag names, ids, and class names have become a necessity to promote